nlathia/fast-ai-playground/lesson1/Readme.md

 (fast.ai)$ python run_predict.py
 ```

 Will generate a `submission.csv` with class predictions.
+Note: this competition does not appear to be accepting submissions.

 ```bash
 (fast.ai)$ ./submit_predictions.sh <your-kaggle-username> <your-kaggle-pwd>